mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 ### Disrupt Spell-Trap

 #### Guidelines
-- No Spell/Trap removal staple cards
+- Amount in deck is 0, 3, 4, or 5 cards
-- Cards in decks are 0, 3, 4, or 5
+- Not Spell/Trap removal staple cards
 - Only Quick-Spell and Trap cards
 - Allowed rarity are UR and SR
 - No Battle Phase staple cards